Taşlıca Detachment

-The Taşlıca Detachment of the Ottoman Empire (Turkish: Taşlıca Müfrezesi) was one of the Detachment under the command of the Ottoman Vardar Army of the Western Army.
-It was formed in Taşlıca (present day: Pljevlja) area for the defense of the Sanjack of Yenipazar during the First Balkan War.
+The Taşlıca Detachment of the Ottoman Empire (Turkish: Taşlıca Müfrezesi) was one of the detachments under the command of the Ottoman Vardar Army of the Western Army.
+It was formed in the Taşlıca (present-day Pljevlja) area for the defense of the Sanjack of Yenipazar during the First Balkan War.

 Balkan Wars

 Order of Battle, October 19, 1912

 On October 19, 1912, the detachment was structured as follows: